mesonbuild/meson/docs/markdown/Reference-manual.md

 - `arguments` a list of template strings that will be the command line arguments passed to the executable
+- `depends` is an array of build targets that must be built before this generator can be run.
+This is used if you have a generator that calls a second executable that is built in this project.
+Available since 0.51.0
 - `depfile` is a template string pointing to a dependency file that a generator can write listing all the additional files this target depends on, for example a C compiler would list all the header files